Keyboard shortcuts

 There are two distinct types of UUIDs in these sequences:

-Message IDs (JSON-RPC request IDs): These identify individual JSON-RPC requests and must be tracked to route responses correctly.
-When a component forwards a message using
+1. Message IDs (JSON-RPC request IDs): These identify individual JSON-RPC requests and must be tracked to route responses correctly.
+When a component forwards a message using _proxy/successor/request, it creates a fresh message ID for the downstream request and remembers the mapping to route the response back.

-Session IDs (ACP session identifiers): These identify ACP sessions and flow through the chain unchanged.
+2. Session IDs (ACP session identifiers): These identify ACP sessions and flow through the chain unchanged.
 The agent creates a session ID, and all components pass it back unmodified.

 Conductor’s routing rules:

-- Message from Editor → Forward "as is" to first component (same message ID)
+1. Message from Editor → Forward “as is” to first component (same message ID)

-_proxy/successor/requestfrom component → Unwrap payload and send to next component (using message ID from the wrapper)- Response from downstream → Send back to whoever made the
+2. _proxy/successor/request from component → Unwrap payload and send to next component (using message ID from the wrapper)

-_proxyrequest - First component's response → Send back to Editor
+4. First component’s response → Send back to Editor

 Components don’t talk directly to each other - all communication flows through Conductor via the _proxy protocol.